-You can often claim the losses from hit-and-run accidents under collision coverage although the claim may raise your rates in the future if you choose to switch to a new company.
-This is because your driving reports will show a claim that was paid out under collision which normally means a driver is at fault in the accident.
-The best way to avoid this is through uninsured motorist coverage.
+You can often claim the losses from hit-and-run accidents under collision coverage, although the claim may raise your rates in the future if you choose to switch to a new company.
+Your driving record will show a claim was paid out under collision coverage, which normally indicates you were deemed at-fault.
+Uninsured motorist coverage is a good way to avoid this.

 Comprehensive and collision coverage work together to protect your vehicle.
 However, they cover your car from different threats.
 Comprehensive covers things occurring outside of the driver's control, including theft, vandalism, natural disasters, and animal-related incidents.
 Both comprehensive and collision coverages are subject to deductibles and may be required when leasing or financing a vehicle.